b9sk/docker-drupal-dev/README.md

 # docker-drupal7-dev
-Development environment for Drupal 7 with Drush and Composer.
+Development environment for Drupal 7 with Xdebug, Drush and Composer.

 ## How to